Part 1- The Vicar of the South

 “Hm?
 Fond of?
 What are you going on about Ain?”
 The young woman brings her thoughts to the events of the prior evening, “Yes, I suppose he was there...”

-The two girls observe the couple dancing across the thriving hall.
+The two girls watch the couple dancing across the thriving hall.
 A celebration takes place.
 What they are celebrating, the blond girl can’t remember.
 She is positive none of the guests can either, but they do know that the Desmond manor is the place to be during these enchanted evenings.
 No one can stay away, not even Eloise.

 “He’s not my doctor, Cecilia.
 He is my doctor’s assistant.”
 Eloise corrects politely, blinking her violet-blue eyes in her cousin’s direction.